-Best PopSockets in 2019
+Keep a hand on your phone with these PopSockets and phone grips

 - Large footprint

-While there are about as many phone grip styles out there as there are case styles out there, PopSockets remain the most popular because they work well, last a long time, and with the newer swappable PopGrip style they're both easier to upgrade to a new style and use with Qi wireless charging.
+While there are about as many phone grip styles out there as there are case styles out there, PopSockets remain the most popular because they work well, last a long time, and with the newer Swappable PopGrips style, they're both easier to upgrade to a new style and use with Qi wireless charging.

 PopSockets come in hundreds upon hundreds of styles, including Poptivism styles that benefit specific charities of just about every type you could imagine.
 Whether you want to swap out for PopTops that highlight your Disney fangirling or support your team on game day, there's probably a PopSocket for that.
 Another useful quirk of PopSockets is that they can double as fidget toys to help keep me from spacing out during staff meetings.
+These all help PopSockets be part toy, part tool, making them perfect for kids, too.

 If you prefer a phone grip you can hook a finger through rather than having to pinch the PopSockets' plastic accordion, the Spigen Style Ring 360 is a great ring grip that works well as a kickstand, too.
-When I need a hand free, I can just swing the ring around and wear my Galaxy S10 like the biggest bling ring ever as I carry drinks or food back to the booth.
+When I need a hand free, I can just swing the ring around and wear my Pixel 5a like the biggest bling ring ever as I carry drinks or food back to the booth.

 Credits — The team that worked on this guide